 A Photographic Guru Yoga

-Tashi’s father, Peter Mannox, worked as chief photographer for the then Karma Kagyu Trust from the early 70’s into the 90’s
+Tashi’s father, Peter Mannox, worked as chief photographer for the then Karma Kagyu Trust from the early 70’s into the 90’s from which Peter amounted a large body of extraordinary photographs of some of the greatest Tibetan Lamas at that time.

 During this time Peter shot a large archive in both colour and black & white, the majority of which were taken on a 1951 MPP 4”x 5”plate camera, which, being such large format, provided superb high quality prints of excellent focus and detail.